-The choke or check chain is a common dog collar still in use today with dog people alike divided as to their humane use.
-The kinder half check or martingale dog collar is much nicer and when used and fitted properly are an asset to any dogs’ wardrobe.
+The choke or check chain is still common today with dog people alike divided as to their humane use.
+The kinder half check or martingale collar is much nicer and when used and fitted properly are an asset to any dogs’ wardrobe.

-Greyhounds, Salukis and Lurchers often wear special collars that are wider due to their physique.
+Greyhounds, Salukis and Lurchers often wear special collars that are wider due to the dogs physique.
 Their wide necks and similar sized heads make it easy for normal collars to come off.
-The martingale types pull tighter when the lead is pulled meaning that they tend not to come off if fitted properly.
+The martingale types pull tighter when the lead is pulled meaning that they tend not to come off when fitted properly.

 The doughnut, soft collar or buster collar as they are known, are types of restrictive collars that dogs wear to stop them licking, biting or chewing wounds during surgical recovery.

-In the name of dog training, the controversial e-collar is a type of battery operated dog collar that delivers a battery-powered shock to a dog in the attempt to stop nuisance barking, a bit like a static shock on to their neck.
+In the name of dog training, the controversial electric collar is a type of battery operated dog collar that delivers a battery-powered shock to a dog in the attempt to stop nuisance barking, a bit like a static shock on their neck.
 The shock is delivered either remotely by the handler or activated by the vibration from the dogs’ bark.

 Ultrasonic collars emit a high resonance tone which cannot be heard by the human ear but due to the dogs superior hearing, they are ‘punished’ by the ultrasonic sound whenever the collar is triggered.
-Similar units can also be purchased that you situate in your house or garden and not worn as a dog collar on
+Similar units can also be purchased that you situate in your house or garden and not worn.

 Collars for the showing of dogs are for looks alone.
 Pretty collars and dog leads that a dog may or may not wear day to day are used specifically in the dog show ring to displays one’s dog.

 Fixed length half chokes (half checks) made of leather or faux leather, in rolled leather or pretty coloured nylon with fine chains in nickel or brass are often used.